marlonrichert/zsh-snap/README.md

 znap eval pipenv-completion 'pipenv --completion'
 ```

-Again, always **restart your terminal** for changes to take effect.
+Again, always **restart your shell** for changes to take effect.

 ### Asynchronous Compilation
-While you are using your shell, Znap will compile your scripts and functions in the background,
+While you are using Zsh, Znap compiles your scripts and functions in the background, when the Zsh
-whenever the Zsh Line Editor is idle.
-This way, you Zsh will start up even faster next time!
+Line Editor is idle.
+This way, your shell will start up even faster next time!

 Should you not want this feature, you can disable it with `zstyle ':znap:*' auto-compile no`.
 You
 can compile sources manually at any time with `znap compile`.